JmfanBU/ReachNNStar/README.md

 Check the figures in outputs/images/

-## Reproduce the result in Figure 1
+## Reproduce the result in Figure 1 in the usage file
 ```
 cd VF_retraining